myllo/owserverusb/README.md

 WARNING!
 This a Project Hail-Mary to get mneundorfer built OneWire/OWFS to work under Home Assistant as an add-on and to use a USB hub (DS9490R).

-I could not find any add-on to Home Assistant to do this (there are some which use IC2 or GPIO, of which I am not using here), so I was left with an option to try to modify one for myself or to accept that while using owserver as a separate container outside Home Assistant the Home Assistant could not be updated anymore.
+I could not find any add-on to Home Assistant to do this (there are some which use IC2 or GPIO, I am not using those), so I was left with an option to try to modify one for myself or to accept that while using owserver as a separate container outside Home Assistant the Home Assistant could not be updated anymore.

 If you are using a 1-wire serial bus in your board/computer with Home Assistant, take a look at https://github.com/lrybak/hassio-owserver .
 (I could not get it to work with USB hub, most likely my fault.)